 Thanksgiving is just a few weeks away and if you’re anything like me, you’re planning out the holiday food menu.
 Well, this homemade Cranberry Sauce is just about the easiest thing to make for your Thanksgiving Day dinner menu and your guests will love it.

-In New Orleans, many of the po-boy restaurants around here sever their Thanksgiving sandwich versions.
-As anyone who’s attended a Thanksgiving dinner can attest that there are those people that like to sort of mash all their Thanksgiving fixings together with cranberry sauce.
+In New Orleans, many of the po-boy restaurants around here sever their Thanksgiving sandwichs with sauce.
+As anyone who has attended a Thanksgiving dinner can attest that there are those people that like to sort of mash all their Thanksgiving fixings together with cranberry sauce.
 Yep, I’m one of those, too.
 But, I usually save a few scoops of stuffing, cranberry sauce, gravy, turkey, and mashed potatoes for the end.
-This is just such a common thing among guests that restaurants in the south serve their sandwiches that way.
+This is such a common thing among guests that restaurants in the south serve their sandwiches that way.

 Thanksgiving gets hectic, especially if you’re the one doing all the cooking and hosting.
 That’s why I like to make this sauce a week in advance.
 Fresh Cranberry Sauce can be stored in an air-tight container in the refrigerator for up to a month or one year in the freezer.
 Plus, this homemade version is cheaper than canned cranberry sauce found at the grocery store.

-For a taste of Thanksgiving, try my 10-minute Cranberry Sauce.
-Featuring seasonal fresh cranberries and sugar, this classic Thanksgiving side dish has a fresh and satisfying taste that will satisfy your taste buds this Thanksgiving.
-Extra cranberry sauce add-ins include ground cinnamon, orange juice, vanilla extract, bourbon, honey, and orange zest.
+For a taste of Thanksgiving, try my quick 10-minute stovetop Cranberry Sauce.
+Featuring seasonal fresh cranberries boiled in water and sugar, this classic Thanksgiving side dish has a fresh and satisfying taste that will satisfy your taste buds.

 Easy Cranberry Sauce

-- 12 ounces fresh or frozen unsweetened cranberries ( remove 1/3 cup for later)
+- 12 oz fresh or frozen unsweetened cranberries

 - 1 cup granulated sugar

-- 1 teaspoon vanilla extract, optional to taste
+- 1 tsp vanilla extract, optional to taste